DingdingKim/CoinNow/README.md

 - Fixed a bug where mini mode did not work properly
 - Improved ticker data loading speed.
 It is slow for the first time after the app runs, and then ~ Very fast!
 Hehe
 - No longer use Yahoo api.
 Get data from my api server.
-- The data is updated by Dingding.
+  The data is updated by Dingding.
 So not realtime ...
 - PLEASE Do not call my api(exchange rate) too often.
 I have no money for running large server. 🤑
-- You love this project ?
-DONATE to me 😄 Thank you ! ❤️

 ## Demo